lzynth0506/lazymonster/README.md

 # Hey yoww!

-This is my unofficial portfolio just for my school purposes anyway shoutout to all PHINMA IT students outthere this thing can help to understand little bit syntax for this matter.
+This is my unofficial portfolio just for nonsense purposes anyway

 Anyway these are my two tech-stacks that I used: